Fix cURL Error 28 Timeout in WordPress

 1. Disabling Security Plugin Firewall

 A firewall plugin in WordPress adds an extra layer of security by blocking harmful traffic.
-However, sometimes, it can be overly cautious and block legitimate cURL requests, leading to the “Operation Timed Out” error.
+However, it can sometimes be overly cautious and block legitimate cURL requests, leading to the "Operation Timed Out" error.
+In support tickets we handle, Wordfence’s rate-limiting rules are a frequent cause — checking the firewall first is almost always the fastest path to resolution.

 To see if your security plugin is causing the issue: